Adthena/adthena-test/README.md

 Docker Windows Install: https://hub.docker.com/editions/community/docker-ce-desktop-windows/

-Docker Linux Install.
-Follow instruction for your dist: https://docs.docker.com/engine/install/
+Docker Linux Install, Follow instructions for your dist: https://docs.docker.com/engine/install/

 Note.
 Docker for Windows and Mac, includes docker compose, however on linux versions, you may need to install it seperately.